 Essential oils are meant to be inhaled or diluted in a carrier oil and applied to the skin.
 Do not apply essential oils directly to the skin.
 Do not take ingest essential oils.
 Some are toxic.

-Most researchers agree that there is no conclusive evidence that aromatherapy has any therapeutic effects on people with heart disease, but there is some evidence that aromatherapy can lower anxiety and stress, which are risk factors for high blood pressure.
-A 2012 study found that aromatherapy using essential oils can lower blood pressure through relaxation.
+Most that there is no conclusive evidence that aromatherapy has any therapeutic effects on people with heart disease, but there is that aromatherapy can lower anxiety and stress, which are risk factors for high blood pressure.
+A found that aromatherapy using essential oils can lower blood pressure through relaxation.

 However, it’s worth noting that only short bursts of aromatherapy are helpful.
 According to the same study, exposure that lasts for over an hour has the opposite effect.